Steveston, British Columbia: Steveston Salmon Festival

 On Canada Day, the community hosts the Steveston Salmon Festival, which has been held annually since 1946.
 This event includes a parade, and a huge barbecued salmon sale beside the Steveston Community Centre.
 Municipal, provincial and federal politicians often attend, usually as part of the parade and/or to hand out Canadian flags.

+Seafair

+Seafair is a neighbourhood and planning area in the city of Richmond, British Columbia.
+It is located directly north of Steveston, stretching from Williams Road to Blundell Road west of Railway Avenue.
+It is often loosely grouped in with Steveston due to loose definition of the neighbourhood's borders.
+Its commercial centre is Seafair Plaza, which neighbours St. Anne's Steveston Church.